 View Detailed Feedback instantly, including System Feedback & Targeted Feedback.

 Make improvements using the Smart Editor (recommended for beginning resumes) OR Microsoft Word / Google Docs (recommended for advanced resumes).

 Step 5: Get Advising

-Earn a score of 70+ to request Network Feedback from a UCSB Career Services advisor (avg. response in 3 school days).
-Reach 85+ to unlock access for a specialized Resume/CV appointment on next-level career advising.
+Earn a score of 60+ to request Network Feedback from a UCSB Career Services advisor (avg. response in 2 school days).
+Reach 75+ to receive a referral for a specialized Resume/CV appointment with a Career Counselor.

 Lastly, export your file in DOCX format to keep editing or PDF format to start applying!

 Ready to power up your resume?